The Hurricanes have not lain awake at night doing mathematical sums to determine their Super Rugby playoffs chances.

 They know that three wins from the final three regular season games will be enough to get them into the playoffs, they know they could probably afford to drop one game and still make it, but any more and the noose will tighten.

-So all that means tonight's home match against the Blues assumes vital importance, after the sweet victory over the Highlanders at the end of May.
+So all that means tomorrow night's home match against the Blues assumes vital importance, after the sweet victory over the Highlanders at the end of May.
 Lose that, and they will need to lower both the Waratahs and Crusaders away to guarantee their berth as one of the top wildcards.

 "Our All Blacks know all about their All Blacks.
 Our guys know all about their guys," says Hurricanes coach Chris Boyd.
 "The Blues are chockful of quality players.
 They are more than capable as a team and as individuals."